tldr-pages/tldr/pages/linux/libreoffice.md

 # libreoffice

-> Use the powerful and free office suite, LibreOffice, from the command line.
+> CLI for the powerful and free office suite LibreOffice.
 > More information: <https://www.libreoffice.org/>.

 - Open a space-separated list of files in read-only mode: